 Not necessary for this item

-(2008).Analysis of the flow through a Francis' turbine runner using computational fluid dynamics [Master’s thesis, the American University in Cairo].
+(2008).Analysis of the flow through a Francis' turbine runner using computational fluid dynamics [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Anthony, William.
 Analysis of the flow through a Francis' turbine runner using computational fluid dynamics.
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.